Workers Compensation Claim: Back Injury

 Often, medical providers who treat a workers compensation back injury will first use conservative medical treatment, such as physical therapy, radiology/imaging to ensure there isn’t a more serious back injury, and medications such as muscle relaxers.

 Many of our firm’s clients had a pre-existing back injury before their most recent work injury.
-A pre-existing back injury won’t prevent you from receiving workers compensation benefits or getting an injury settlement.
+A pre-existing back injury won’t prevent you from receiving workers compensation benefits or getting a back injury settlement.

 Workers Compensation Settlement: Back Injury